 An example of how job changes become a compensating factor is when a person changes jobs for better opportunities.
 For example, let’s take an actual case scenario at Gustan Cho Associates.
 A person joined the U.S. Army at 18 years old.
 After serving four years as a Military Policeman in the Army, he became a campus security officer at Harper College in Palatine, Illinois.
 After working at Harper College as a Campus Security Guard, he was hired at a local police department as a dispatcher.
 After a few years, the person became certified as a Chicago Police Officer.
 Here is a case of changing jobs multiple times, and between changing jobs, there were job gaps.
 However, these people changed jobs to further their careers, which is a compensating factor.

 Gaps In Employment For Conventional Loans

-Borrowers who need to qualify for a mortgage with a direct lender with no overlays on government and/or conventional loans can contact us at Gustan Cho Associates.
-We are available 7 days a week, evenings, weekends, and holidays.
+For any employment gaps of six or more months, the mortgage lender wants to see six or more months in their current job.
+Borrowers who need to qualify for a mortgage with a direct lender with no overlays on government and conventional loans can contact us at Gustan Cho Associates.
+The team at Gustan Cho Associates is available seven days a week, evenings, weekends, and holidays.